Mighty-Yth/Affinity-/README.md

-# Affinity this is are command examples
+# Affinity these are command examples